 This got me thinking, how many of us cook for our pets?
 And is it really ok for them to be eating people food?
 Most pets eat the same food day in and day out, and I feel certain if I had to do the same thing, I would be bored to tears.
 So maybe we should give them some variety in their diet.
-But some foods can be risky for your pet and some are downright toxic.
+But there are some dangerous foods for pets that may cause your pet to become sick and some are downright toxic.
 Before you pamper your pet with a homemade meal, let’s discuss some dos and don’ts of sharing meals with your four-legged friends.

 What NOT to feed your pet:

 - Foods with high fat content.
 Avoid fatty cuts of beef, pork, and lamb, dark chicken meat and skin.
 Also, be careful with dairy products such as milk, butter, cheese, sour cream, and ice cream.
 Finally, certain oils (coconut, palm, and cocoa butter) can be dangerous for your pet.
 Pancreatitis is a risk when dogs and cats ingest fatty foods their bodies are not used to.